Anatoly Nogovitsyn: Military career

-Anatoliy Alekseevich Nogovitsyn (Анатолий Алексеевич Ноговицын; 29 April 1952 – 5 November 2019) was a Russian military officer.
-He served as the Deputy Chief of General Staff of the Armed Forces of the Russian Federation.
-Holding the rank of Colonel General, he was known for being the primary spokesman of the Russian Armed Forces during 2008 South Ossetia War and for warning Poland about the possibility of a nuclear strike on 15 August 2008 after an agreement reached between the United States of America and Poland on 14 August 2008 about hosting part of a US missile defense shield in Poland.
+In January 2002, he was appointed as the deputy commander-in-chief of the Russian Air Force, after Vladimir Mikhaylov became the commander-in-chief.
+In April 2002, the 11th Army was found by the Ministry of Defense to have a "lack of oversight for the organization of economic activities", for which he was reprimanded.
+In February 2003 Nogovitsyn was promoted to colonel general.
+In July 2008, he became a deputy chief of the General Staff of the Armed Forces of the Russian Federation.
+Nogovitsyn became known for being the primary spokesman of the Russian Armed Forces during Russo-Georgian War in 2008 and for warning Poland about the possibility of a nuclear strike on 15 August 2008 after an agreement reached between the United States of America and Poland on 14 August 2008 about hosting part of a US missile defense shield in Poland.
 President Dmitry Medvedev later played down the nuclear attack threats against Poland.
+In March 2010 he became first deputy chief of the Joint Staff of the Collective Security Treaty Organization.
+He retired from the military in May 2012.